gorillatravelservices/gorillablog-en/_pages/five.md

 ## 1. Visiting the activities of surrounding communities in Miti villages

 * 7h30: Departure from hotel in Bukavu to the village of Miti
 * 8h15: Arrival to Miti village and visiting community activities:
        - Observing works with the traditional mill (flat stone) for grinding sorghum,
        - Listening to the stories about meals with sorghum flour,
        - Observing games of sombi, dense to the rythm of the kihobe and likembe as local instruments
 * 10h00: Departure from Miti to Mahyuza for the thermal waters

 ## 2. Visiting Mahyuza themal water at Katana
 ![Image](../assets/images/image5b.jpg)

-* 10h30 : Arrival at Mahyuza and visiting the thermal waters in the Kachungunu concession
+* 10h30: Arrival at Mahyuza and visiting the thermal waters in the Kachungunu concession
-    	- Observing the source of the thermal water and the route to the lake ;
+        - Observing the source of the thermal water and the route to the lake,
-	- Touching to feel the thermal water, bathing and bottling if you like ;
+        - Touching to feel the thermal water, bathing and bottling if you like,
         - Listening to the vertues of the thermal waters for years.
 * 11h15 : Departure from Mahyuza thermal waters for the Atmosphere Recreation Site

 ## 3. Visiting the Atmosphere Recreational site at Chinjava (Bosingisi’s property)
 ![Image](../assets/images/image5c.jpg)

 * 11h45: Arrival at the Atmosphere Recreational site
-	- Throwing bouncing stones on the lake ;
+        - Throwing bouncing stones on the lake,
-	- Observing the race of boatmen ;
+        - Observing the race of boatmen,
         - Observing the competing swimmers.
 * 13h00: Lunch at the Atmosphere site,
 * 14h00: Musical relaxation by the lake,
 * 15h00: Return to hotel in Bukavu.